ErikUmble/VSGhidraLink/README.md

 ## Known Issues

 Ghidra links themselves do not work inside VS Code.
-You must click the `"↗️ Open in Ghidra"` popup, not the link itself.
+You must click the `"↗️ Open in Ghidra"` popup or use CTR + Click on the code hint, not the link itself.

 The popup only appears for files in edit mode - not for rendered markdown or executed markdown cells in a Jupyter notebook.
 This is due to a limitation in modifying rendered markdown in Jupyer notebooks.